Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 ![Figure 17.11]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure17-11.png" | absolute_url }})
 - It’s hypothesized that the evolution of complex social behavior may be due to genetic mutations that change the distribution of particular hormone receptors.
 - Since all behaviors depend on the structure and function of the nervous system, we can make a strong prediction that the male and female brains are also different.
-- Sexual dimorphism: when two sexes of the same species exhibit different characteristics beyond differences in sexual organs.
+- *Sexual dimorphism*: when two sexes of the same species exhibit different characteristics beyond differences in sexual organs.
 - Ultimately, all behaviors are controlled by the brain.
 - It’s possible for a person to have the male sex chromosomes(XY) but to develop female sex anatomy due to the lack of androgen receptors.
 Likewise, it’s possible for females to have the female sex chromosomes (XX) but develop male sex anatomy.
 - No apparent anatomical difference separates male and female nervous systems.
 And any small differences aren’t known to serve any clear purpose.